 The virtual discussion focused on ways to strengthen the FAO-EU collaboration on addressing challenges to sustainably manage biodiversity across all agricultural sectors.

-planet's resources and ecosystems.
+"Biodiversity is vital to improving agricultural and food production and maintaining our planet's resources and ecosystems.
 More needs to be done to prevent the biodiversity loss undermining the resilience of many agricultural systems and posing a serious threat to global food security.
 Achieving sustainability at a global scale requires more than just technical and digital solutions.
 It involves key policy decisions, and in this regard the EU with European Green Deal just made a big step.
 The implementation of these important decisions in the field requires strong collaborative efforts between environment and agriculture sectors.
 We are ready to work together with all relevant key players including the environment sector; to accompany the changes across the entire food system, from environment to production up to consumption," FAO Director-General QU Dongyu

 Recording forthcoming